pymc-devs/pymc/docs/source/theano.rst

    would also have worked if we used `np.exp`.
 This is because numpy gives objects it operates on a chance to define the results of operations themselves.
 Theano variables do this for a large number of operations.
-We usually still prefer it if people use the theano function instead of the numpy versions, as that makes it clear that we are working with symbolic input instead of plain arrays.
+We usually still prefer the theano functions instead of the numpy versions, as that makes it clear that we are working with symbolic input instead of plain arrays.

 Now we can tell Theano to build a function that does this computation.